 Language disorder - children

-Language disorder in children refers to problems with either:
+Language disorder in children refers to problems with either of the following:

-- Getting their meaning or message across to others (expressive language disorder), or
+- Getting their meaning or message across to others (expressive language disorder)

 - Understanding the message coming from others (receptive language disorder)

 Children with language disorders are able to produce sounds, and their speech can be understood.